MacIsLyfe/Pokedex_Project/README.md

 ## This Pokémon application searches and views different Pokémon from different regions

-## This project Is a simple JavaScript front end with no testing.

 The project is deployed on a hosting platform: